imsanthosh7/Carserving-Landing-Page/README.md

 # 🚘CarServing Website
 **Live Demo**: https://imsanthosh7.github.io/Carserving-Landing-Page/

 Welcome to the CarServing website repository!
-This project is a frontend design for a car service landing page, built with HTML, CSS, and JavaScript.
+This project is a frontend design for a car service, built with HTML, CSS, and JavaScript.

 ## Project Sections